mikedzikowski/Tier3/README.md

 ## Pre-requisites ##

 - An exisiting Mission Landing Zone (MLZ) hub and spoke deployment
+- You must have Owner RBAC permissions to the subscription(s) you deploy the Tier 3 Spoke with Mission Landing Zone into.
 - A certificate to be used with the web app as a PFX uploaded to the storage account in the MLZ hub
   - When testing in a dev environment a self-signed certificate generated from a Key Vault with CN=*.appserviceenvironment.us will be sufficient